scristobal/basic-ecommerce/README.md

+# Frontend Challenge, Solution

+This repo consist on the code for the Frontend Challenge described below.

+What was done:

+- No dependencies, 100% type safe, including some exotic types like discriminated unions.

+- Build using Svelte and Sveltekit, with a simple structure:
+  - file based routing, each product page is SSR based on a slug
+  - shared layout between the products/cart and each product page
+  - each page have a minimal number of components
+  - components contain no logic, limited to render props and trigger actions
+  - use of server load functions to load the latest products and offers from the database
+  - the checkout is computed securely on the server using form actions

+- Styled with Tailwind CSS
+  - pixel perfect with the original design with some minor fixes
+  - extended base theme with custom font
+  - on the fly class generation using square bracket notation
+  - assets processed to increase performance, eg. reduced image size

+- Business logic separated from the UI with minimum boilerplate code and easily scalable:
+  - The `BaseOffer` defines a common data interface + specialized interfaces for each offer type, eg. `BulkOffer` and `BuyXGetYOffer`
+  - The function `getDiscount` contains the logic and it is easily extensible by adding more cases to the switch statement
+  - Products, offers are stored in a mock database, this detaches the UI from the data, adding new product/offers is as simple as modifying the database
+  - Money is modeled as cents of Euro, therefore integers, and formatted using `Intl`
+  - Cart is modelled as a `writable` store and persisted on the user agent using `localStorage`

+- Thoroughly tested:
+  - Each requirement has a corresponding e2e Playwright test
+  - Test fixtures and POM (Page Object Model) makes it easy to create new tests
+  - Core logic unit tested with Vitest

+- Code documented and commented whenever something is not straightforward, including sources/ref when possible

+- Additional features
+  - Offer show the number of items necessary to get a discount
+  - The product page shows available offers
+  - Products can have multiple offers
+  - Cart is handled client side but final checkout is server side

+- Deployed automatically using Vercel

+What could be improved:

+- There is never enough tests, eg. component tests
+- Although the commit messages are clear, they do not follow conventional commit standard
+- Accessibility is limited, most html is semantic, but it could be improved and should be tested
+- Internalization, only Euros and English language is supported
+- Improve overall styles, eg. animations and effects dark mode, color themes, responsive...
+- Limited error handling, focused on happy path, logging and/or tracing could also be improved

+---

+> Original README.md

 # Frontend Challenge

 Hi!
 Welcome to this Frontend Challenge!
 First and foremost, please read this document carefully, as we want to make sure all the implementation details are well understood.